 Petty originally planned his sixth album as a concept record about the American South.
 The concept was abandoned during the difficult recording sessions – Petty broke a hand punching the wall in frustration trying to mix ‘Rebels’, and later recalled about the album that “when I hear that one, I can taste cocaine in the back of my mouth.”
 Dave Stewart from the Eurythmics was brought in as a collaborator, co-writing three songs with Petty.
 The resulting album is easily Petty’s most stylistically diverse and it’s also diverse in terms of quality.

 Stewart co-wrote the outstanding ‘Don’t Come Around Here No More’, a neo-psychedelia piece where Stewart plays electric sitar.
 It was written after Stewart witnessed Stevie Nicks telling Joe Walsh “don’t come around here no more” when they broke up.
-This was a satisfying symmetry since Nicks’ hit ‘Edge of Seventeen’ was inspired by Nicks mishearing Petty’s wife explain that they met at the “age of seventeen”.
+This provided a satisfying symmetry since Nicks’ hit ‘Edge of Seventeen’ was inspired by Nicks mishearing Petty’s wife explain that they met at the “age of seventeen”.
 The ballads are strong – the title track and ‘The Best of Everything’, while songs like ‘Dogs on the Run’ and ‘Mary’s New Car’ fuse a 1980s facade onto the Heartbreakers sound.
 But some of these songs just don’t work – in particular the funk-rock of ‘Make It Better (Forget About Me)’ and the oddball ‘Spike’.

 Southern Accents is an unusual Petty album – it’s uncharacteristic for him to have such an uneven record.